Canon M50 vs Leica M10

 The M50 can be obtained in two different colors (black, white), while the M10 is also available in two color-versions, but different ones (black, silver).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Leica M10 is notably larger (9 percent) than the Canon M50.
 Moreover, the M10 is substantially heavier (69 percent) than the M50.
-In this context, it is worth noting that neither the M50 nor the M10 are weather-sealed.
+It is noteworthy in this context that the M10 is splash and dust-proof, while the M50 does not feature any corresponding weather-sealing.

 The above size and weight comparisons are to some extent incomplete since they do not consider the interchangeable lenses that both of these cameras require.
 Hence, you might want to study and compare the specifications of available lenses in order to get the full picture of the size and weight of the two camera systems.